RasaChatbotDataset/Rasa-Chatbot-Dataset/results/18_results/chatgpt_responses/s-4-m-a-n_RestaurantBot/readme_0.txt

     If the file doesn't use any external service nor database, answer only with "NO" and nothing else

 RESPONSE
-Flask-SQLAlchemy, SQLAlchemy, Requests, rasa, rasa-sdk
+Flask, SQLAlchemy, Docker, Docker Compose, Rasa

 ## Purpose of external services

-- **Flask-SQLAlchemy**: An extension for Flask that adds support for SQLAlchemy, making it easier to use SQLAlchemy with Flask applications.
+- **Flask**: A micro web framework used for building web applications, providing the necessary tools to create a web interface for the chatbot.
-- **SQLAlchemy**: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used for database interactions.
+- **SQLAlchemy**: A SQL toolkit and Object-Relational Mapping (ORM) system for Python, used to interact with databases and manage data persistence.
-- **Requests**: A simple HTTP library for Python, used for making HTTP requests.
+- **Docker**: A platform for developing, shipping, and running applications in containers, ensuring consistent environments across different systems.
-- **rasa**: An open-source machine learning framework for building AI assistants and chatbots.
+- **Docker Compose**: A tool for defining and running multi-container Docker applications, used to manage the deployment of the chatbot and its components.
-- **rasa-sdk**: A toolkit for developing custom actions for Rasa, allowing the chatbot to perform specific tasks based on user input.
+- **Rasa**: An open-source machine learning framework for building AI assistants, providing natural language understanding and dialogue management capabilities for the chatbot.